• Skip to primary navigation

 • Here is one fabulously cool treat!
 Pineapple Coconut Popsicles

-• If you're liking the idea of pineapple popsicles then how about this Pineapple Kiwi pops recipe?
+• If you like the idea of pineapple popsicles, then how about this Pineapple Kiwi popsicle recipe?
 Can you imagine?

-• Citrus Watermelon Popsicles are another amazing combination and it makes a lot of pops.
+• Citrus Watermelon Popsicles are another amazing combination, and they make a lot of pops.

 Four deep blackberry colored popsicles laying criss-cross on top of each other and on a bed of ice in a tray.
 Text overlay for pinning.